YAS-opensource/flask-boilerplate/README.md

   Your server will run at <http://127.0.0.1:5000/>

-> If you want to run the project on a different port(for example: 8000):
+> If you want to run the project on a different port, for example 8000, do this:
 >
 >  ```bash
 >  python manage.py runserver 8000